-Project Activity Areas 1 Native Species Composition Requirements (Trees per Hectare) Up to 10 hectares UpFor IFM and Restoration, up to 100% can be in one species.
-For Reforestation, monoculture stands are not permitted even in Activity Areas less than 10 hectares. >10 to ≤50 hectares >50 to ≤100 hectares No more than 80% can be in one species.
+Project Activity Areas Native Species Composition Requirements (Trees per Hectare) Up to 10 hectares For IFM and Restoration, up to 100% can be in one species.
+For Reforestation, monoculture stands are not permitted even in Activity Areas less than 10 hectares. >10 to ≤50 hectares Up to 90% can be in one species. >50 to ≤100 hectares No more than 80% can be in one species.
 The balance must be made up of at least two other species. >100 to ≤1,000 hectares No more than 70% can be in one species.
 The balance must be made up of at least two other species.
 Greater than 1,000 hectares No more than 60% can be in one species.
 The balance must be made up of at least three other species.
-1 The area is determined by the sum of hectares in each Activity Area.
+The area is determined by the sum of hectares in each Activity Area.